amit862/Java-Data-Structure/README.md

 • __Insertion__ − add an element at the beginning of the list.
 • __Deletion__ − delete an element at the beginning of the list.
 • __Display__ − displaying complete list.
-• __Search__ − search an element using given key.
+• __Search__ − search an element using a given key.
-• __Delete__ − delete an element using given key.
+• __Delete__ − delete an element using a given key.

 __Insertion Operation__

-Insertion is a three step process:
+Insertion is a three-step process:
 1. Create a new Link with provided data.
 2. Point New Link to old First Link.
 3. Point First Link to this New Link